boynux/boynux.github.com/_posts/2016-10-08-why-mulitfunctional-team.md

 We are all biased and we are all obsessed to some degree, about the code quality, testing software, design, infrastructure, agile methodology and etc. Naturally we have different focus points (or favorite subjects) but we have opinions in other areas of expertise too and this creates conflicts.

 Our brains process information differently.
-That's because we have different knowledge, background, culture and a lot diversities than we can think of.
+That's because we have different knowledge, background, culture and a lot more diversities than we can think of.
 If we consider a few experts have access to the information about one subject equally it does not mean they will understand and realize it equally.
-And in complex situation often they don't.
-Which means in teams of experts in every subject the understanding and overview will diverge.
+And in more complex situation often they don't.
+Which means in teams of jack of all trades the understanding and overview will diverge.

-There is a high risk that team members in such teams will have a weak sense of safety and more defensive as they might see other team members as a threat.
+There is a high risk that team members in such teams will have a weak sense of safety and they are more defensive as they might see other team members as a threat.
 This will negatively influence communication and collaboration.
 And that's what I clearly observed in many occasions.

 <div class="ads">
     <ins class="adsbygoogle" style="display:block" data-ad-client="ca-pub-7360583392867579" data-ad-slot="4587256441" data-ad-format="horizontal"></ins>